D3nX/NeoGame/README.md

 - Sprite class is not extended anymore from Gosu::Image, but it has his own image
 - Better flexibility (for Sprite and SpriteSheet)
 - Sprite and SpriteSheet getPixel method return a Gosu::Color instance instead of a board
+- Added circle shape, but not collision with yet...